LIC New Jeevan Nidhi Policy: Here is all you need to know about premium, pension amount and other details - NewsX

 LIC New Jeevan Nidhi Policy: State-owned insurance group and investment company Life Insurance Corporation (LIC) of India, which is headquartered in Mumbai, offers various types pension policies including Pradhan Mantri Vaya Vandana Yojana, LIC New Jeevan Nidhi, LIC Jeevan Akshay VI and LIC Jeevan Shanti Policy.
 If we compare the four pension policies mentioned here, LIC’s New Jeevan Nidhi emerges as the most popular pension scheme as it offers both protection, savings and flexibility.

 The policy giver higher returns than Fixed Deposits with life cover guarantee.
-Apert from that, Guaranteed additions @ 5 per cent od sum assured for each completed policy year is added to the corpus in the first five years of the term.
+Apart from that, Guaranteed additions @ 5 per cent of sum assured for each completed policy year is added to the corpus in the first five years of the term.
+On death during the first five years of the term, family members of the policyholder get Sum Assured and Accrued Guaranteed Additions and vested Simple Reversionary Bonuses and Final Additional Bonus, if any is paid either in lump sum or partly in lump sum, in annuity or partly in annuity.

 The country’s largest life insurer claims New Jeevan Nidhi policy also offers a range of deferment period options, from five years to 35 years, under the single premium option.